mehedi-bari/Islam/Lectures/Introduction.md

 > The Prophet SAW used to pray around the Kabbah where there were idols around it.
 He knew that the idols were NOT the problem but its their belief(their hearts.)
 So, after 20 years he was able to destroy them - after conquering Mecca.

+#### Where was vast majority of Surah's get revealed?
+Prophet SAW had prophethood for 23 years.
+He was in Mecca for 13 years and 10 years in Medina.
+The scholars say that the vast majority of Qur'an was revealed in Mecca - with minimum being 87 and 27 in Medina.
+The longer surahs like Baqarah, Ali Imran were revelated in Medina.